Electron Beam Evaporation – Definition

 Electron Beam Evaporation – Pros and Cons

 Electron beam evaporation can evaporate high melting point materials, which is more efficient than general resistance heating and evaporation.
 Electron-beam evaporation can be widely used for optical coatings such as high purity film and conductive glass.
 It also has potential industrial applications for wear-resistant and thermal barrier coatings in aerospace industries, hard coatings for cutting and tool industries.

 However, e-beam evaporation cannot be used to coat the inner surface of complex geometries.
 Besides, the filament degradation in the electron gun may result in a non-uniform evaporating rate.

 Electron Beam Evaporation – Applications

 Because of its high deposition rate and high material utilization efficiency, e-beam evaporation is widely used in various applications.
 For example, the high-performance aerospace and automotive industries, which have high requirements for high temperature and wear resistance of materials; durable tool hard coatings; and chemical barriers and coatings to protect surfaces in corrosive environments.
 Electron beam evaporation is also used in optical films, including laser optics, solar panels, glasses, and architectural glass to give them the required conductive, reflective, and transmissive properties.

 Electron Beam Evaporation V.S.
 Thermal Evaporation

 The biggest difference between electron beam evaporation and thermal evaporation is: electron beam evaporation bombards an object with a beam of electrons which causes high energy for doing the evaporation, and thermal evaporation finishes the process by heating.
-Compared to thermal evaporation, e-beam evaporation gives a high energy; but it will be difficult to control the thickness of the film the order of 5 nm.
+Compared to thermal evaporation, e-beam evaporation gives high energy; but it will be difficult to control the thickness of the film in the order of 5 nm.
 In this case, a good thermal evaporator with a thickness monitor will be more suitable.

 Electron beam evaporation has many advantages over thermal evaporation.